-This PSE summer school introduces participants to cutting-edge research on the topic and familiarizes them with the relevant methods to analyze (econometric analysis, dynamic modelling).
+This PSE summer school introduces participants to cutting-edge research on the topic and familiarizes them with the relevant methods to analyze the problem (econometric analysis, theoretic modelling).
 The objective of the course is to equip the participants with the background and tools that are needed to contribute to this dynamic field in terms of research and policy design and evaluation.

-- Climate Change and Human Health: Impacts and Adaptation - Olivier Deschenes
+- Climate Change and Human Health: Impacts and Adaptation - Olivier Deschênes

 Workshop: present your paper

 Participants will have the opportunity to submit a paper to be presented within this programme.
 Selected papers will be presented in front of participants and faculty in slots reserved for such presentations.